 This question addresses one’s ability to understand their place within an organization’s team.
-Do you know how your role is defined?
-Are you aware of your responsibilities on any given day?
+Do employees know how their role is defined?
+Are they aware of their responsibilities on any given day?

 Q2: I have the materials and equipment I need to do my work right

-Without the proper tools at your disposal, you cannot do your job to the highest degree possible.
-This question is meant to address discrepancies between what you have and what they need in order to achieve workplace excellence.
+Without the proper tools at their disposal, employees cannot do their job to the highest degree possible.
+This question is meant to address discrepancies between what employees have and what they need in order to achieve workplace excellence.

 Q3: At work, I have the opportunity to do what I do best every day

-Are you regulated to a set of tasks that don’t effectively utilize your unique set of skills?
-This question uncovers if you are in the appropriate area and if the company understands how to maximize the efforts of their employees by building on their strengths.
+Do employees feel that they are regulated to a set of tasks that don’t effectively utilize their unique set of skills?
+This question uncovers if employees are in the appropriate position and if the company understands how to maximize the efforts of their employees by building on their strengths.

 Q4: In the last 7 days, I have received recognition or praise for doing good work

-Simply put: does anyone notice your effort?
+Simply put: does anyone notice an employee’s effort?
 This question focuses on your company’s ability to pinpoint and highlight outstanding individual contributions.